founder278/SCU-32/README.md

 ---

-SCU-32 is a coherence-based research architecture for understanding, diagnosing, and governing complex institutional systems.

 The SCU-32 framework models organizations, institutions, and large-scale socio-technical environments as adaptive systems that maintain stability through continuous feedback, signal interpretation, and corrective intervention.

 Instead of treating failure as an isolated event, SCU-32 analyzes how structural stress accumulates inside systems and how institutions can detect and correct drift before systemic breakdown occurs.